 We’ve seen it all.
 Tree branches getting knocked down from vendor trucks, oil spilt on the driveway from a leaking vehicle, red wine stains, caterers leaving behind bags and bags of trash, power issues, and more.
-These are a few of the many issues that a manager may face each event.
+These are a few of the many issues that a Venue Manager may face each event.

 WRAPPING IT UP

-When the event has finished, and all guests have left, the manager will open up the gates for the vendors to start packing up their items.
+When the event has finished, and all guests have left, the Venue Manager will open up the gates for the vendors to start packing up their items.
 Trucks may have to wait their turn to use the driveway, so it is essential that they have a plan to have everything packed up and ready to go when it is their turn.